 The Earth’s atmosphere is a complex and dynamic system, with many factors contributing to its overall structure.
 Some of the major factors in this system are clouds and aerosols, which consist of various particulates that permeate the layers of the atmosphere.
 Understanding how clouds and aerosols form, travel, and extinguish in the atmosphere helps us to understand the composition of the atmosphere with much greater clarity (Omar et al. 2009).
 Aerosols are created by a variety of sources both anthropogenic, and natural.
 They can travel across large geographic areas because of their atmospheric nature; understanding their life cycle is important to understanding how various environmental entities interact.
 There are many ground- and air-based means of studying aerosols, but these lack the range and the longevity to properly study the effects of aerosols on the environment.
 In this situation, a space-based approach would help to alleviate both of these issues (Winker et al, 2009).
 Thus, a satellite program was chosen to monitor atmospheric health.

 On April 20, 2006, the Cloud-Aerosol LiDAR Infrared Pathfinder Satellite Observation (CALIPSO) was launched as a follow-up to the shuttle based LiDAR In-Space Technology Experiment (LiTE) to serve as a more long-term platform for continuing this study, and it continues today.
-Its purpose s to provide measurements of clouds and aerosols and their interactions and roles in the climate system (Winker et al, 2010).
+Its purpose is to provide measurements of clouds and aerosols and their interactions and roles in the climate system (Winker et al, 2010).
 CALIPSO carries three instruments as its payload.
 The primary instrument is the Cloud-Aerosol LiDAR with Orthogonal Polarization (CALIOP), a new-nadir viewing two-wavelength polarization-sensitive LiDAR sensor (Winker et al, 2009).
 The remaining two are passive sensors: a wide field camera and an infrared imaging radiometer (Winker et al, 2009).
 CALIPSO can determine an aerosol’s type by measuring backscatter and volume depolarization ratio measurements (Omar et al. 2009).
 The algorithm takes altitude, integrated attenuated backscatter, location, surface type, and volume depolarization ratio as parameters (Omar et al, 2009).
 With the advent of CALIPSO output, researchers have access to more aerosol data and can better track aerosols through the atmosphere as well as determine crucial information about where aerosols travel.